 - An interactive session handler, that parses and interprets commands and Modelica expressions for evaluation, simulation, plotting, etc. The session handler also contains simple history facilities, and completion of file names and certain identifiers in commands. - A Modelica compiler subsystem, translating Modelica to C code, with a symbol table containing definitions of classes, functions, and variables.
 Such definitions can be predefined, user-defined, or obtained from libraries.
 The compiler also includes a Modelica interpreter for interactive usage and constant expression evaluation.
 The subsystem also includes facilities for building simulation executables linked with selected numerical ODE or DAE solvers. - An execution and run-time module.
 This module currently executes compiled binary code from translated expressions and functions, as well as simulation code from equation based models, linked with numerical solvers.
-In the near future event handling facilities will be included for the discrete and hybrid parts of the Modelica language.
+In the near future event handling facilities will be included for the discrete and hybrid parts of the Modelica language. - Eclipse plugin editor/browser.

-- Emacs textual model editor/browser.
-In principle any text editor could be used.
-We have so far primarily employed Gnu Emacs, which has the advantage of being programmable for future extensions.
-A Gnu Emacs mode for Modelica has previously been developed.
-The Emacs mode hides Modelica graphical annotations during editing, which otherwise clutters the code and makes it hard to read.
-A speedbar browser menu allows to browse a Modelica file hierarchy, and among the class and type definitions in those files. - Eclipse plugin editor/browser.
 The Eclipse plugin called MDT (Modelica Development Tooling) provides file and class hierarchy browsing and text editing capabilities, rather analogous to previously described Emacs editor/browser.
 Some syntax highlighting facilities are also included.
 The Eclipse framework has the advantage of making it easier to add future extensions such as refactoring and cross referencing support. - OMNotebook DrModelica model editor.
 This subsystem provides a lightweight notebook editor, compared to the more advanced Mathematica notebooks available in MathModelica.
 This basic functionality still allows essentially the whole DrModelica tutorial to be handled.
 Hierarchical text documents with chapters and sections can be represented and edited, including basic formatting.
 Cells can contain ordinary text or Modelica models and expressions, which can be evaluated and simulated.
-However, no mathematical typesetting or graphic plotting facilities are yet available in the cells of this notebook editor. - Graphical model editor/browser.
+However, no mathematical typesetting facilities are yet available in the cells of this notebook editor.

+- Graphical model editor/browser.
 This is a graphical connection editor, for component based model design by connecting instances of Modelica classes, and browsing Modelica model libraries for reading and picking component models.
-The graphical model editor is not really part of OpenModelica but integrated into the system and provided by MathCore without cost for academic usage.
+The graphical model editor simForge is not really part of OpenModelica but integrated into the system.
 The graphical model editor also includes a textual editor for editing model class definitions, and a window for interactive Modelica command evaluation. - Modelica debugger.
 The current implementation of debugger provides debugging for an extended algorithmic subset of Modelica, excluding equation-based models and some other features, but including some meta-programming and model transformation extensions to Modelica.
-This is conventional full-feature debugger, using Emacs for displaying the source code during stepping, setting breakpoints, etc. Various back-trace and inspection commands are available.
+This is conventional full-feature debugger, using Eclipse for displaying the source code during stepping, setting breakpoints, etc. Various back-trace and inspection commands are available.
 The debugger also includes a data-view browser for browsing hierarchical data such as tree- or list structures in extended Modelica.